Registry Repositories

 - Company - after creating a company, navigate to the Container and Package Registry section and select the Registry Repositories tab.
 Creating new Registry Repositories is available to company members with an Administrator role.

-- Service - after accessing the Admin Panel, navigate to the Package Registry section and select the Registry Repositories tab.
-Creating new Registry Repositories is available only to Service Administrators.
+- Service - after going to the Admin Panel, go to the Package Registry tab in the Registry Repositories section.
+By default, the creation of new Registry Repositories is available only to Service Administrators.

 After clicking the New Registry Repository button, a dropdown list will appear where you need to select the type of the new repository.